Dr Jart Ceramidin Cream v Iliyoon Ceramide Ato Concentrate Cream

 Dr Jart Ceramidin™ Cream visibly improves rough skin, flakiness, tightness and soothes and moisturises chronic dry skin, allergies and itchiness.

-For those with oiler, more acne prone skin types, the lightweight formula in COSRX’s Ceramide Full Moisture Cream makes it a solid option Even though the ceramide content in this cream is likely of questionable quantity or benefit, the mix of emollient and other humectants in the formula makes it a great non-greasy layer of hydration for those with oilier and combination skin types, as well as those who live in hot, humid climates like Australia and South East Asia.
+For those with oiler, more acne prone skin types, the lightweight formula in Illiyoon Ceramide Ato Concentrate Cream makes it a solid option.
+The mix of ingredients make it a great non-greasy layer of hydration for those with oilier and combination skin types, as well as those who live in hot, humid climates like Australia and South East Asia.

 "Ceramides rebuild the skin’s damaged barrier and guard against moisture loss”- Dr Jart